Digital Nomad Life in Salento, Colombia

 We asked people in Salento if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Salento, it's important to respect the local customs and traditions.
 Avoid making negative comments about the country, its people, or its culture.
 Colombians are very proud of their heritage and may take offense to any criticism.
 It's also considered rude to arrive late to social gatherings or appointments.
 Colombians value punctuality and may see lateness as a sign of disrespect.
 Avoid discussing sensitive topics such as drugs, violence, or politics.
 Colombia has a complex history with these issues and it's best to steer clear of them unless you are well-informed and the conversation naturally leads there.
 When dining, it's customary to finish all the food on your plate as a sign of appreciation for the meal.
 Leaving food uneaten can be seen as wasteful or ungrateful.
 In Colombia, it's common to greet people with a handshake, a hug, or a kiss on the cheek.
 However, it's important to follow the other person's lead and not initiate physical contact if it seems unwelcome.
 Finally, remember to dress modestly, especially when visiting religious sites.
-Colombians tend to dress more formally than in some other countries, and showing too much skin can be seen as disrespectful," said one expat who made the move to Salento.
+Colombians tend to dress more formally than in some other countries, and showing too much skin can be seen as disrespectful," explained one expat living in Salento, Colombia.

 Connect